tianyuG/celestial-garden/OSC_MESSAGES.md

 - 28 May 2022: Added new message `my_ip` and changed messaged from camelCase to snake_case.
 This can be breaking for some previous messages such as `acclx` (changed to `accl_x`) and `accly` (changed to `accl_y`), but the rationale behind this change was to improve readability.
 In addition, none of the messages were previously used in the Max/MSP patch, so these changes should not affect anything that's working currently.

+- 1 April 2022: The OSC messaging can be completely turned off by unsetting the `ENABLE_OSC` macro.
+This can be useful during testing.

 ## (S) `x` or `y` [Data]

 ```